ahmetb/goclone/README.md

     - `git@github.com:user/repo.git`: GitHub SSH format (works w/ private repos)
     - `https://github.com/rakyll/hey`: GitHub URL, pasted from web browser
     - `gopkg.in/mgo.v2`: Go import path, does not have to be GitHub
+- Spawns a new shell with GOPATH/PWD correctly set.

 ## Installation